alexdong/til/SysAdmin/grafana-influxdb-telegraf.md

 Telegraf is a data collection agent which pulls data according `/etc/telegraf/telegraf.conf` `[[input]]` and store the data into whatever `[[output]]` is specified.

 ### Configure and test

 After changing the `telegraf.conf` file, use `telegraf -config /etc/telegraf/telegraf.conf -test | less` to test the result.
 Or use `telegraf -config /etc/telegraf/telegraf.conf -test --input-filter mysql | less` to view only the measurements with `mysql`.

+By default, telegraf does not create log file, which makes it impossible to find out why an input plugin is not working.
+We need to manually turn on the `debug=true` and `logtarget = "file"`.

 ### Data endpoint

 Beyond the built-in [input plugins](https://docs.influxdata.com/telegraf/v1.14/plugins/plugin-list/#input-plugins), we can code up internal metrics http endpoints.
 Then we can configure telegraf to use the `http`[https://github.com/influxdata/telegraf/tree/master/plugins/inputs/http] to **pull** data from our server. ([CityBike Example](https://docs.influxdata.com/telegraf/v1.14/guides/using_http/))

 The default pull interval is `10s` but we can set it to per hour with input level `interval` value as specified [here](https://docs.influxdata.com/telegraf/v1.2/administration/configuration/#input-configuration).